 The D3400 is compatible with SDHC and SDXC cards.
 That means you can use a card with any amount of storage space that’s currently on the market.
-The most common sizes for now are 16GB, 32GB, 64GB, 128GB, 200GB, and 256GB.
-So if you want to put a 256GB SDXC card in it, knock yourself out.
+The most common sizes for now are 32GB, 64GB, 128GB, 256GB, and 512GB.
+So if you want to put a 512GB SDXC card in it, by all means!

-One of the great features of the Nikon D3400, of course, is the resolution of its 24.2MP images.
+One of the great features of the Nikon D3400, of course, is the resolution of its 24MP images.
 But that also means that the files are quite large.

 The number of photos you can fit on a memory card varies depending on what settings you’re using.
 If you’re shooting in RAW format, those files are generally between 20 and 24 megabytes each.
 If you’re shooting in JPG, the files are smaller.

-If you’re looking for the sweet spot of practicality and value, 64GB is probably the best bet at the moment.
-But 32GB will work just fine, as will this 512GB card.
+If you’re looking for the sweet spot of practicality and value, 256GB or 128GB is probably the best bet at the moment.

 What Do All Those Codes on SD Memory Cards Mean?